• 5 min read

 The typical company registration in Dubai process takes between one and three weeks, depending on jurisdiction, documentation accuracy, and business activity.

-• Freezone companies are often registered in as little as five working days.
+• Freezone companies can often be registered within five to ten working days.

-• Mainland entities usually require additional time for approvals, tenancy contracts, and notarisation.
+• Mainland entities may require additional time for tenancy contracts and approvals.

-• Offshore setups can be completed remotely in about one week.
+• Offshore setups can usually be completed remotely within one week.

 Required Documents for UAE Company Registration